Tezos-India/TezAsia-2k23/README.md

 ## Team Name  : Block Developer

-Project name : Chess Bajar

 ## What problem you are trying to solve  :

-Polyess is a groundbreaking platform that seamlessly blends the timeless game of chess with cutting-edge blockchain technology and the exciting world of Web3.
-Here's a breakdown of its key features and offerings:
+it is one stop for all chess lovers and web3 enthusiasts.
+It is a combination of decentralized gaming, NFT marketplaces, and the classic and one of the oldest game "Chess".
+It gives anyone a platform to not only get interested in chess but also blockchain and Web3.

 1. **In-Game Currency (HT Token)** 💸
    - Polyess introduces an in-game currency called the HT token.